patleeman/FastNotes/readme.md

 #Fast Notes
 ##A CLI tool to help you take notes faster.

-######Fast Notes is a command line tool written in Python 3 which helps you create tagged note templates very quickly in a pre-defined location.
-The motivation behind this tool is to have a lightweight, versatile, self hosted note taking application with basic tagging capabilities.
+######Fast Notes is a command line tool for people who want simplicity, extendability, and functionality in their note taking app.

 ####Features:
-  1. Generate notes with basic templates and call your favorite text editor in a single command.
+  1. Create notes fast.
+  2. BYOTE - Bring your own text editor.
+Configure Fast Notes to use your favorite text editor.
-  2. Find notes by tags.
+  3. Search your notes by tags.
-  3. Add, Commit, and Push your notes to a git repo in a single command.
+  4. Add, Commit, and Push your notes to a git repo in a single command.
+  5. Ease of migration.
+All notes are in a human-readable format in plain-text.

 ####Commands:
 * create - Create a new note with an unlimited number of tags in a single command.